Shop With Confidence: FREE Growing & Glowing Promise

 Raised Beds

 The most obvious form of edible gardening is conducted by having raised beds.
-They help correct several of the most cliche garden mistakes such as poor soil, overgrown weeds, and even uneven slopes.
+They help correct several of the most cliche garden mistakes, such as poor soil, overgrown weeds, and even uneven slopes.

 Additionally, you’ll never need to step on the soil, so the roots will continue to thrive.
 Soil compaction is one of the biggest problems with home gardening.

-A few tips for success that we suggest is to size them properly, so that you don’t have to strain yourself to reach every plant.
+A few tips for success that we suggest are to size them properly, so that you don’t have to strain yourself to reach every plant.
 And be sure to pick a location with lots of sun that is sheltered from strong winds.

 You’ll want to fill them with quality soil as well to ensure that you get the most out of your gardening experience.
 Last but certainly not least, get inspired with your raised beds to create a truly unique experience!

-Garden Delicious Apple (Malus pumila 'Garden Delicious') trees are natural dwarfs allowing them to be grown in larger raised beds where you can easily pick a couple or more of those crisp, sweet, apples.
-Oh and you’ll love their beautiful spring blossoms!
+Garden Delicious Apple (Malus pumila 'Garden Delicious') trees are natural dwarfs, allowing them to be grown in larger raised beds where you can easily pick a couple or more of those crisp, sweet apples.
+Oh, and you’ll love their beautiful spring blossoms!

-Fruit Bushes are a hit when it comes to raised beds whether it is blackberries, blueberries, or raspberries!
+Fruit Bushes are a hit when it comes to raised beds, whether it is blackberries, blueberries, or raspberries!
 They each make a sweet snack when you snag a couple.
 Plus, you don’t have to break your back when bending over to pick berries!

 Garden Trellis